 I have a guilty pleasure secret.
 I love Biscuits and Gravy.
 So I scoffed a bit when someone suggested I try a casserole version.
 I’ve seen recipes over the years, but it wasn’t until recently that I gave it a shot.
-Here’s my version of Biscuit and Gravy Casserole.
+I was blown away…and I think you will be, too.

 Honestly, I hadn’t tried it because I thought nothing could beat my original Biscuits and Gravy recipe on my site already.
 I was wrong!
-I’d be eating crow over this one, but I’d much rather eat the casserole!
+I’d be eating crow over this one, but I’d much rather eat biscuit & gravy casserole!
 I hope you will, too.

 About Biscuit and Gravy Casserole: